groupdocs-watermark/GroupDocs.Watermark-for-.NET/Docs/content/watermark/net/developer-guide/migration-notes.md

 description: ""
 keywords:
 productName: GroupDocs.Watermark for .NET
-hideChildren: False
+hideChildren: True
 ---

-# Migration notes

-## Why to migrate?
+## Why to migrate

 Here are the key reasons to use the new updated API provided by GroupDocs.Watermark for .NET since version 19.5:

-*   [Watermarker](https://apireference.groupdocs.com/net/watermark/groupdocs.watermark/watermarker) class is introduced as a single entry point to manage watermarks in the document (instead of  [Document ](https://apireference.groupdocs.com/net/watermark/groupdocs.watermark.legacy/document) class from previous versions).
+* [Watermarker](https://apireference.groupdocs.com/net/watermark/groupdocs.watermark/watermarker) class is introduced as a single entry point to manage watermarks in the document (instead of [Document](https://apireference.groupdocs.com/net/watermark/groupdocs.watermark.legacy/document) class from previous versions).
 * Adding watermarks was unified for all supported document formats.
 * Product architecture was redesigned from scratch in order to simplify passing options to manage watermarks.
 * Document information and preview generation procedures were simplified.

-## How to migrate?
+## How to migrate

 Here is a brief comparison of how to manage watermarks using the old and new API.

-#### Load documents
+### Load documents

-##### Any supported format
+#### Any supported format

 The folowing examples show how to load a document of any supported format.